 - Boyfriend jeans: You may have been married for 20+ years but you can still wear boyfriend jeans.
 So just what are they and will boyfriend jeans suit the mature woman?
 The answer is definitely because boyfriend jeans are a little baggy or loose fitting, somewhat worn in and just plain comfy.
 The idea of some marketing guru, these relaxed fitting jeans are suppose to be ones which we have borrowed from our boyfriend.
 They are assuming our boyfriend is roughly about the same size as us and the same height.
 Convenient isn't it?
 Usually they are also straight leg and a normal rise.

 - Tapered: These are full at the hip and narrow towards the ankle.
-These can be flattering in either jeans or regular pants.
+These can be flattering for many women in either jeans or regular pants.

 Top Tips for Jeans

 Besides the fit of jeans there are other useful words to be aware of when buying a pair of jeans.
 Some of these will be describing the treatment before you buy them.